Collision-free Source Seeking and Flocking Control of Multi-agents with Connectivity Preservation: Introduction

-The structure of the paper is as follows.
+The structure of the paper is organized as follows.
 The problem formulation and notations are stated in Section \ref{sec:problem}.
-We review the background of the collision-free source seeking control algorithm and analyze the flocking control design in Section \ref{sec:background} and \ref{sec:control method}, respectively.
+We review the background of the source-seeking control algorithm and analyze the flocking control design in Section \ref{sec:contr_flocking}.
+The inter-agent safety and connectivity preservation are discussed in Section \ref{set:connectivity}.
 The efficacy of the proposed algorithm with extensive simulation results is presented in Section \ref{sec:simulation}.
-Finally, in Section \ref{sec:conclusion}, we present the summary and discussion of the work.
+Finally, Section \ref{sec:conclusion} concludes the summary and discussion of the work.